mahsook3/fed-ex-smart-hackathon-shaastra-2025-iit-madras/README.md

 - **TomTom API**: For real-time traffic data and route generation.
 - **AQICN API**: For air quality data.
 - **Open-Meteo API**: For weather data.

-## Conclusion
-This project aims to enhance travel efficiency, improve customer satisfaction, and promote environmental sustainability by providing a dynamic routing system that considers real-time traffic, weather, and vehicle-specific details.